 Disclaimer: this post contains affiliate links.
 For full disclosure, please, read our full policy.

 What’s math talk?
 It’s a 15-minute conversation with your child that encourages exploration and investigation of numbers.

 If you have no idea where to start (the same as I felt a few years ago), I highly recommend Number Talks.
 In this book, everything is laid out for you: why you should do math talks, how they work, what to say, and how to say it.
 If that isn’t enough, the book comes with a DVD to show you exactly how it’s done.
 There is simply no way to screw it up.

 When I first got this book, I spent a few days (maybe it was more like a few weeks) getting acquainted with the material.
 We’ve been using this book regularly ever since.
 We don’t use it every day, but we do use it every week.
-I grab a dry erase board, a black marker, and this book.
-Then I sit down with a kid (I do it one-on-one with each child and usually on the floor), open the book at the right spot (I have a sticky note of different color for each kid), and work through the daily assignment.
+I grab a dry erase board or a chalkboard, a black marker or chalk, and this book.
+Then I sit down with a kid (I do it one-on-one with each child), open the book at the right spot (I have a sticky note of different color for each kid), and work through the daily assignment.

 The most important thing I have to remind myself is that the goal is not to get through the task so we can all get a fat little checkmark; the goal is to stimulate conversation.
 So, if we don’t get through the activity but end up talking about something juicy in the time we have, that’s fine with me.
 We always have another day to finish the task.